Creek Freedmen: History

 The Dawes Rolls have been used as a kind of historic records that form a recognized base for determining tribal membership.
 Many of the tribes in Oklahoma have increasingly relied on them as sources from which they can require persons applying for membership to document direct descent from historical members of the tribe.
-Critics charge that many mistakes were made in how individuals were recorded.
-For instance, although many Freedmen were of Creek descent, they were included only on Freedmen rolls rather than being noted as being "Indian by Blood."
-Since the late 20th century, such designation as Freedmen has worked against many of their descendants as the Creek and other nations have tightened their rules for membership.
+Many Freedmen with Indian ancestry were enrolled as having no "Indian blood."
+Although many Freedmen were of Creek descent, they were included only on Freedmen rolls rather than being noted as having "Indian by Blood."

 Most of the Creek Freedmen were farmers in the 19th and the early 20th centuries.
-Some also owned bees and produced honey, such as Tartar Grayson, known as the "Great Bee Man."
-The children of Creek Freedmen attended racially-segregated schools, which were established in European-American areas as well, but they lived in Creek territory as citizens of the Creek nation.
+The children of Creek Freedmen attended racially-segregated schools.

 Changes in membership rules

 The peace treaty of 1866 granted the Freedmen full citizenship and rights as Creek regardless of proportion of Creek or Indian ancestry.
 The Muscogee (Creek) Nation in 1979 reorganized the government and constitution based on the Oklahoma Indian Welfare Act of 1936.
 It changed its membership rules, requiring that members be descendants of persons listed as 'Indians by Blood' on the Dawes Rolls.
 They expelled Creek Freedmen descendants who could not prove descent from such persons, despite the 1866 treaty, asserting their sovereign right to determine citizenship.
-Since the Creek changed their membership rules in 2001, they have excluded persons who cannot prove descent from persons listed on the Dawes Rolls as Indians by Blood.
+Since the Creek changed their membership rules in 1979, they have excluded persons who cannot prove descent from persons listed on the Dawes Rolls as Indians by Blood.

+In July 2025, the Muscogee Nation Supreme Court struck "by blood" requirements from the nation's constitution and ordered the Muscogee Nation Citizenship Board to begin enrolling Muscogee Freedmen.